restic/rest-server/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you very much for contributing code or documentation to rest-server!

+Please note that each PR should be preceded by an issue where the suggested change can be discussed in general and without focus on specific code.
+That way, work done in the PR will better match what's been agreed in the issue.

 Please fill out the following questions to make it easier for us to review your changes.

-You do not need to check all the boxes below all at once, feel free to take your time and add more commits.
-If you're done and ready for review, please check the last box.
+You don't have to check all the checkboxes at once, instead feel free to add more commits over time.
 -->